 Breathing problems that affect the ability to speak

-Risk factors that increase your chance of developing aphonia include: Overusing your voice (such as speaking until you are hoarse)
+Factors that may increase your chance of developing aphonia include: Overusing your voice such as speaking until you are hoarse

 Behaviors that abuse your vocal chords, such as